 Ben Helfgott, who lives in Amery Road, Harrow, will be presented with a lifetime achievement award at the Jewish Living Expo at Wembley Stadium, on March 18.

-Mr Helfgott lost his mother and youngest sister during the Holocaust, while he was incarcerated in the Buchenwald, Schlieben and Theresienstadt concentration camps before being liberated by Russian troops in 1945.
+Mr Helfgott lost his mother and youngest sister during the Holocaust, while he was incarcerated in the Buchenwald, Schlieben and Theresienstadt concentration camps before being liberated by Russian

 But just three years later, he began weightlifting and went on to represent Britain in the 1956 and 1960 Olympic Games, before winning a bronze medal at the 1958 Commonwealth Games.